-Our vision for housing across South Kesteven is to have a range of secure and safe good quality sustainable housing of all tenures of market; affordable; social and specialist housing.
+Our vision for housing across South Kesteven is to have a range of secure and safe, good quality sustainable housing of all tenures.
 We will support people to live healthy and independent lives in their homes, which meet changing needs now and in the future, in sustainable communities.